AHM531

 Online oral presentation at MRS Fall meeting 2012

 Ahmed has lead the MRS student chapter group in the Sustainability Forum of the MRS Fall meetings 2012.
 The presentation was broadcast from KAUST, Thuwal - Saudi Arabia to the audience at MRS meeting in Boston -USA.
 The presentation was followed with a panel discussion with representatives from government, industry and academia.
-A video of the Presentation and panel discussion is available on MRS on Demand. |

 January 21, 2012